DrThomasAger/smile/README.md

 - [ ] **The `smile-bench` Suite:**
     - A library of fascinating and challenging prompting tasks to test our collective ideas.
-    - Simple scripts to compare (: Smile with other prompting styles, so we can all see the results for ourselves.
+    - Simple scripts to compare ***(: Smile*** with other prompting styles, so we can all see the results for ourselves.
     - Clear, automated metrics to help us learn and improve together.

 - [ ] **The Performance Dashboard:**
     - An open-to-all webpage showing our findings.
-We'll track how (: Smile performs on every major model compared to other prompt languages, sharing everything live and learning as we go.
+We'll track how ***(: Smile*** performs on every major model compared to other prompt languages, sharing everything live and learning as we go.

 - [ ] **How to Join the Exploration:**
     - **Report the First Results:** Test ***(: Smile*** using an existing benchmarking suite and share the results!
 There are many repos that test prompts against LLM metrics.
-    - **Share a Puzzle:** Have a tricky prompt with a metric to validate it?
-Add it to our benchmark suite!
-Let's solve these challenges together.
-    - **Run an Experiment:** Test the benchmarks on any model you have access to.
-Every result you share adds a new piece to the map.
+    - **Run an Experiment:** Test ***(: Smile*** on any benchmarks and model you have access to.
+Every result you share adds to making prompt engineering rigorous.

 ## Developer Contributions